apple and text book illustration

 guitarist and singer performing live

 You also need a HUGE desire and capacity for learning.
 The best voice teachers are constantly studying, reading, attending conferences, discussing voice with their peers, and developing their own singing skills.
 A passion for learning will take you far.
+The openness to be taught and a genuine passion for learning will propel you toward great accomplishments and future success.

 A desire to help others is critical.
 When you become a teacher, the focus is no longer on you, the singer and performer; it should be completely on the student.
 Their wins become your wins, and a student-centered approach will be a component of your success.

 Unless you decide to work for an institution or music academy, you should have an entrepreneurial fire in your belly.
 Becoming an independent voice teacher is incredibly rewarding, but it also means opening a small business.
-So you should plan on learning how to market your services to create a successful studio.

 • Voice lessons